AMD (Age-related Macular Degeneration)

 If you have the dry form, it is very important to monitor your eyesight.
 If you ever notice any changes, call your ophthalmologist right away.
 We strongly recommend taking eye vitamins such as I-Caps, Ocuvite, or PreserVision.
 These vitamins contain the nutrients your retina needs to help slow down the disease.

-The wet form is the more aggressive of the two.
+The wet form is the less common but more aggressive of the two.
 It is caused by the formation of new blood vessels (neovascularization) under the retina that leak fluid, causing distortion, blurriness, or even black spots in the center of your vision.
 While this form can be aggressive, there is treatment available.

 Here are examples of three OCTs (scans of the retina): normal, wet AMD, and dry AMD.

 A stroke affecting the eye, also known as a retinal occlusion, is a blockage of the blood vessels in your retina.
 The blockage is caused by a clot or occlusion (narrowing or closure) in a blood vessel or a buildup of cholesterol in a blood vessel.
 This causes the walls of the vein to leak blood and excess fluid into the retina.
 Fluid collects in the macula (the area of the retina responsible for central vision), and vision becomes blurry.

 There are several types of strokes involving the eye that affect either the veins in your eye or the arteries.
 Veins are the blood vessels that carry blood toward your heart.
 Arteries are the blood vessels that carry blood away from your heart.